 - Have a Clear Call to Action

 One of the best books I’ve read on how to email busy bloggers was originally published in 1936, and it’s one of both Pat’s and my favorites.
-It’s called How to Win Friends and Influence People by Dale Carnegie. (affiliate link – commission earned if you purchase)
+It’s called How to Win Friends and Influence People by Dale Carnegie.
+[Full Disclosure: As an affiliate, I receive compensation if you purchase through this link.]

 Of course, Carnegie didn’t know he was writing a book that would apply to blogging or email, neither of which would be invented for another 40+ years.
 But the principles in the book are universally applicable, whether you are connecting with someone in-person, over the phone or via email.